clonne101/clonne101/README.md

 ## More About Me

-- 👀 I’m interested in working with embedded or IoT devices like Arduinos and Espressif ESP-32 and ESP-8266 micro-controllers.
+- 👀 I’m interested in working with embedded or IoT devices like Arduinos and Espressif ESP-32 and ESP-8266 micro-controllers, which has been a significant focus during my recent career break.
-- 🌱 I’m currently learning C++ and Python for systems programming and occasionally solving challenges with Rust as a learning process.
+- 🌱 I’m currently learning C++ and Python for systems programming, training LLMs, and occasionally solving challenges with Rust as a learning process.
 - 💞️ I’m looking to collaborate on SAAS and Enterprise projects that aim to or are using the stack: Laravel (PHP), NextJS (Typescript), Supabase (Deno functions), Flask APIs (Python).
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jeffery-osei/) or via email at openclonne@duck.com.
 Personal website coming soon!
 - 😄 Pronouns: he/him